Our Special Educational Needs Coordinator (SENCo) is

 SEN Support Plans

 Most of our children on the SEND register will also have an SEN Support Plan which details SMART (specifc, measureable, achievable, realistic and time based) targets that the child is working towards each term.
 The ‘strategies/ resources’ section will explain the extra provision the child is receiving to support them.
 Parents/ carers please look out for the ‘What parents/carers can do to help at home’ section.
 This will give you specific activities to try at home with your child to help them to achieve their target.
 Your child's teacher will often send home resources to support with the activities (as well as sending you a copy of the support plan to keep at home).

-In addition, Mrs Cullimore (SENCO) monitors and tracks every child on the SEND register and the impact their interventions are having by using provision maps.
+In addition, Mrs Walker and Mrs Cullimore monitor and track every child on the SEND register and the impact their interventions are having by using provision maps.
 These simply identify the child’s SEND need, what intervention they are having, how often, for how long and with who.
 These provision maps also track the child’s progress detailing their start and end data so that the impact of the intervention can be measured and contribute towards the review process for that intervention and child.
 Ultimately we want to ensure the intervention is having a good impact on learning and is helping the child to progress and achieve their targets.
 If for whatever reason the intervention is not having a good enough impact then we will stop it and change it for something different that hopefully will.